drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 ### 9. Resources:
 - **Staff Resources** :
   - Main Developer : Goh Jiale
+    - RM 150,000/year
     - Mainly responsible for designing and developing the website as well as troubleshooting and fixing issues
   - User Experience Designer : Lee Yik Hong
+    - Rm 65,000/year
     - Mainly responsible for designing user interface and user flows
   - Quality Assurance Tester : Koh Su Xuan
+    - RM 45,000/year
     - Mainly responsible for developing test plans and scenarios
   - Requirements Analyst : Ong Yi Yan
+    - RM 55,000/year
     - Mainly responsible for gathering and analyzing the requirements from stakeholders
   - Documentation Specialists : Tang Yan Qing
+    - Rm 35,000/year
-    - Mainly responsible for developing user manuals and system documentation
+    - Mainly responsible for developing user manuals and system documentation Total Cost: RM 350,000

 - **Hardware Resources** :
   - Computer and laptop for each team member
+    - RM 40,200/year
   - Internet connectivity
+    - RM 2,500/year
   - Servers for hosting the website
+    - RM 1,500/year
+  - Security and backup
+    -RM 800/year
+Total Cost: RM 45,000

 - **Software Resources** :
+  - Visual Studio Code
+    - RM 0/year
-  - **Visual Studio Code**: Used for editing code to develop the website.
+    - Used for editing code to develop the website.
 It includes a variety of extensions such as live server which can help to speed up the development process.
+  - GitHub
+    - RM 0/year
-  - **GitHub**: Used for collaborating with other members during the development of the website.
+    - Used for collaborating with other members during the development of the website.
 It provides tools such as code hosting which make it simpler for teams to collaborate on projects
+  - Bootstrap Studio
+    - RM 0/year
-  - **Bootstrap Studio**: Used for developing the interface of the website.
+    - Used for developing the interface of the website.
 It provides a big library of pre-built components which makes it simpler to develop a user-friendly and aesthetically pleasing website
+  - Web server
+    - RM
+  - Relational Database Management System (RDBMS)
+    - RM
+Total Cost: RM 10,000

 - **Other Resources** :
   - Cloud services
+  - Contingency

 ### 10. Technical Specifications:
 <table>